-As summarized by the information in Table 5, state funds comprise 72.0 percent of the district's General Fund revenue, making it the largest source of revenue for the district's operating funds.

-Local revenues consist mostly of educational program and operations tax levies, representing approximately 14.8 percent of total General Fund revenues.
+As summarized by the information in Table 5, state funds comprise 65.0 percent of the district's General Fund revenue, making it the largest source of revenue for the district's operating funds.
+Local revenues consist mostly of educational program and operations tax levies, representing approximately 26.5 percent of total General Fund revenues.
 Federal revenues and revenues from other entities make up the remainder.
-General Fund revenues have increased by 8.7 percent.
+General Fund revenues have increased by 20.2 percent.

-Local taxes increased in alignment with the four-year educational programs and operations levies approved by voters in 2018.
+Local taxes increased in alignment with the four-year educational programs and operations levies approved by voters in 2022.
 On February 8, 2022, the voters supported a \$272.5 million 4-year educational programs and operations levy to replace the current levy expiring at the end of 2022.
 Local non-tax revenues began to increase areas such as facility rentals, tuition and fees and donations.
 State revenues increased because transportation ridership increased.
-Federal revenues increased because of ESSER reimbursements for COVID-19 expenditures.
+Federal revenues decreased because of ESSER reimbursements for COVID-19 expenditures.

-General Fund total expenditures increased by 10.5 percent as compared to 2020-21.
-The majority is from instructional expenditures, a \$20.8 million increase, pupil transportation expenditures, a \$6.2 million increase, and maintenance and operations expenditures, a \$4.1 million increase over the prior year.
-Instructional expenditures increased due to added staff, general cost increases.
-Pupil transportation and maintenance and operations expenditures increased as the district returned to in-person instruction.
+General Fund total expenditures increased by 4.1 percent as compared to 2021-22.
+The majority is from instructional expenditures, a \$11 million increase, pupil transportation expenditures, a \$1.5 million increase, and information system/other services expenditures (\$1.5 Million increase).
+Instructional expenditures increased due to staffing cost increases and general cost increases.